learn-co-students/cli-data-gem-assessment-v-000/now_playing_cli_gem/NOTES.md

 6. Start to remove the hard coded data and then
 7. Use objects and scraping tools tools to program

-- A CLI for now playing movies in your zip code, a second layer that has times and details of the movies
+- A CLI for now playing movies, a second layer that has details and length of the movies

-User types in ./now_playing_cli_gem/bin/now_playing_cli_gem

 Shows a list of movies

-1. Maze Runner: The Death Cure (2018) - Young hero Thomas embarks on a mission to find a cure for a deadly disease known as the "Flare" - Rosa Salazar, Thomas Brodie-Sangster, Dylan O'Brien, Kaya Scodelario
+1. Maze Runner: The Death Cure (2018) - Young hero Thomas embarks on a mission to find a cure for a deadly disease known as the "Flare" - 2h 22min
-2. Hostiles (2017) - In 1892, a legendary Army captain reluctantly agrees to escort a Cheyenne chief and his family through dangerous territory -  Scott Shepherd, Rosamund Pike, Ava Cooper, Stella Cooper
+2. Hostiles (2017) - In 1892, a legendary Army captain reluctantly agrees to escort a Cheyenne chief and his family through dangerous territory -  2h 14min

 Which movie would you like to learn more about, 1 or 2?